misoc-mml/ncrm-causality-2022/slides/README.md

 - Part 1
     - A Quick Introduction to Machine Learning
 - Part 2
-    - Causal inference and ML
+    - Causal Inference and ML